TN 59 (11-14)

 NOTE: If upon receipt of the information, there are any discrepancies, follow instructions in GN 00203.020 and GN 02402.025.

 The processing FI in Portugal will have a prefix of 60 at the beginning of the Routing Transit Number (RTN).

 C. Overview of IDD for Portugal

-IDD payments sent to Portugal must be in Euro accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at U.S. Embassy or Consulate that serves that territory to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Portugal.
+The FBU contacts the beneficiary or FI for additional information.